btford/participating-in-open-source/README.md

 # Participating in Open Source

-This guide is for anyone who wants to help contribute to an open source project on GitHub.
+I wrote this guide to help anyone start contributing to open source projects on GitHub.
 First, thanks for your initiative to help out!
 One of the reasons that open source is so great is because of the eagerness of others to help.